DanilLugli/MARS/README.md

     }
     ```
 3.	**Run App**
-MARS will handle the positioning and visualization based on the provided environment data.
+MARS will manage both the positioning and visualization of the device using the data provided in `arlCreator_Data`.